 Glad tidings I proclaim;

-For there is a Savior born today
+For there’s a Savior born today

 And Jesus is his name.3.